FruitbatM/airmed-doc-app/README.md

 ### Patient Stories

-1. As a patient, I want a webiste that looks professional so I feel confident in storing my personal data.
+1. As a patient, I want a website that looks professional, so I feel confident in storing my personal data.
 2. As a patient, I want to be able to update my personal data.
 3. As a patient, I want to have an option to search for doctors by the name or specialty.
 4. As a patient, I want to have an option to make an appointment with a medical professional.